Medical Leave of Absence

 Processing a Medical Leave of Absence

-- The complete Application for Medical Leave of Absence for Graduate Students and all relevant medical documentation must be submitted within two weeks of the last date the student attended classes and no later than the published last day of classes.
+- The complete Application for Medical Leave of Absence for Graduate Students and all relevant medical documentation must be submitted within two weeks of the last date the student attended classes and no later than the published last day of the term.

-- If the documents (Application for Medical Leave of Absence for Graduate Students and official medical documentation) are completed and submitted before the end of the sixth week of the term, all courses will be dropped, the relevant departments will be notified on the student’s behalf, and tuition refunded.
+- If the documents (Application for Medical Leave of Absence for Graduate Students and official medical documentation) are submitted and approved before the end of the sixth week of the term, all courses will be dropped, the relevant departments will be notified on the student’s behalf, and tuition refunded.

-- If the completed application and supporting medical documentation are submitted after the sixth week of the regular academic term and before the published last day of classes, the student may be required to petition separately for a late withdrawal from courses and file a formal appeal for a tuition refund.
+- If the completed application and supporting medical documentation are submitted and approved after the sixth week of the regular academic term and before the published last day of the term, the student may be required to petition separately for a late withdrawal from courses and file a formal appeal for a tuition refund.
 For summer, interterm or intensive short courses, please refer to the Academic Calendar on the Office of the Registrar’s website for current add/drop dates.

 - Students may not apply for a Medical Leave of Absence for a term which has ended.
 Please contact the Office of the Graduate Studies to discuss what options might be available for future terms.